 While some endocrinologists and therapists will automatically prescribe Finasteride to MTF patients, it’s important to consider all the possible outcomes and see if that’s something you really want moving forward.

-Whether you’re FTM, MTF, or pursuing a unique gender identity of your own, we urge that everyone follow these guidelines when using Finasteride for a safe, risk-averse experience.
+Whether you’re FTM, MTF, or pursuing a unique gender identity of your own, we urge that everyone follow the guidelines established by their doctor when using Finasteride for a safe, risk-averse experience.

 It may be easier to obtain Finasteride than ever before.